evo-cloud/azp/README.md

-#Authn/z Proxy
+# Authn/z Proxy

 A simple HTTP proxy does Authn/z with HTTPS termination.

 It supports

 - OpenID Connect based authentication
-- RBAC based URL path matching
+- RBAC based on URL path matching
 - HTTPS termination

 It's quick and handy to run in front of your application which doesn't supports